kcoulsy/php-checker/RULES.md

 - **Duplicate declarations**
   - Look for duplicate class/interface/trait names across the workspace and warn about redeclarations similar to Psalm/PHPStan.
   - Report duplicate constants or functions even when they only exist in included files.

-- **Switch/case anomalies**
-  - Warn about `switch` statements where cases fall through without an explicit comment, and about repeated literal cases.
-  - Detect `match` arms that mirror previous arms without differences.

 ## Security / validation